 Enhertu may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you receive Enhertu.
 Below are some factors to consider.

-Heart problems.
-Before starting Enhertu treatment, tell your doctor about any heart problems you have.
+Heart problems: Before starting Enhertu treatment, tell your doctor about any heart problems you have or have previously had.
 This medication can cause heart problems, which may make current heart conditions worse.
 If you have this kind of condition, your doctor may suggest frequent monitoring of your heart.
 Or they may recommend a different treatment option for you.

-Active infection.
-Before you start receiving Enhertu, tell your doctor about any infections you currently have.
-Since this medication can affect your immune system, it can decrease your body’s ability to fight infections.
-So your doctor will likely recommend treating your infection before you start Enhertu treatment.
+Active infection: Before you start receiving Enhertu, tell your doctor about any infections you currently have.
+This medication can affect your immune system, so it can decrease your body’s ability to fight infections.
+If you have an active infection, your doctor will likely recommend treating it before you start receiving Enhertu.

 Alcohol and Enhertu